arthurpsmith/wikidata-tools/APSbot/README.md

 for details.

 # APSbot_nuclides.py
-Update wikidata with nuclide information from NNDC (via a CSV file).
+Update wikidata with nuclide half-life information from NNDC (via a CSV file).

 To run this (after setting up the bot account etc...)